thedynamiclinker/sudocode/sys/kernel/Definition.md

 > _So I want to tell something to all the young people here.
 On many many many occasions you'll find it is much easier to apologize than it is to get permission.
 You do it!
 Then if someone comes after ya and says "Were you supposed to do that?" you say "Aw gee I didn't know I wasn't supposed to do that."_
 > -Grace Hopper

+> _It's better to ask forgiveness than permission._
+> -Programmer Proverb

 For any complex system, from a modern computing device, to the legal code of a nation, to the social norms of a culture, the Foundational mind's first interest -- the objective source of truth -- concerns what one _can_ get away with, in the system _as it currently exists._

 When the Foundational look at a system through an objective lens, they put aside all aspirational or revolutionary ambitions, they pass no moral judgements on the system's failings, and do not concern themselves with changing things.

-In the objective stance, when the Foundational mind looks at the legal system of a nation, in all its complexity and verbosity and unreadable legalese, their first thought is not "This is too long"  but rather "This is incomplete."
+In the objective stance, when the Foundational mind looks at the legal system of a nation, in all its complexity and verbosity and unreadable legalese, their first thought is not "This is too long"  but rather "This is too short," by which they mean "This is vague, despite the clutter."

 Though one does not require a Foundational mind to recognize the obvious fact that legal codes do not simply execute step-by-step on the CPU of society, like computer code runs on a machine, the Foundational feel this fact more viscerally, more immediately, and more constantly than other minds.
-They cannot feel they understand a law unless they understand the unwritten truths that govern its enforcement too.
+They cannot feel they understand a law unless they understand the unwritten truths that govern its enforcement as well.

 From the objective stance, legal system of a nation consists not only of its explicit laws, but of which laws are enforced with which frequencies and in response to which cues.
 Without documentations of the unwritten incentives and constraints that the enforcers are subject to, the Foundational mind feels the written laws are wildly incomplete, and mostly useless.